Where to Begin?

 Planning and building approvals are subject to different and completely separate approval processes.
 A planning permit authorises a change in the use of land, or the development of land.
 Planning applications are assessed by Council's Town Planning Team.

-Further information on the Planning Process including finding out if you need a planning permit can be obtained from the Planning Process page.
-For specific forms, you can access them via our Planning Application Forms, Requests, Factsheets and Checklists page.
+Further information on the Planning Process, including how to organise a pre-application meeting and finding out if you need a planning permit can be obtained from the Planning Process page.

 A building permit authorises the construction or demolition of a building or structure and relates to the method of construction.
 It can also cover setbacks and amenity concerns for properties abutting land (if not covered by a relevant planning permit), minimum standards of safety (such as fire safety) and protection of neighbouring properties during construction.
 Building Permits can be issued by Council's Municipal Building Surveyor or a Private Building Surveyor.